-Join the human-centered service learning journey that is designed for the growth of farmers, artisans and weavers in rural India and build capacity with young leaders in urban India.
+Join the human-centered fellowship journey that is designed for the growth of farmers and farming ecosystem in rural India and build capacity with young leaders in urban India.

-With a vision to extend outreach of agriculture education by harnessing convergence of One Straw Revolution, Small Is Beautiful, and use of digital technology to build market linkages; University of Commons invites young Indians to bring about change in lives of small farmers & land-less farmers.
+University of Commons invites young Indians to bring about change in lives of small farmers & land-less farmers.
 The curriculum starts with immersions for general understanding of agriculture ecosystem clubbed with action-research in gap areas.
-It’s a non-classroom, action led program eventually leading to building working solutions before the program ends.
-Participants have an opportunity to pitch for agri-startup incubation and funding.
+It’s an action led program eventually leading to building working solutions before the program ends.
+Post fellowship, participants have an opportunity to pitch for agri-startup incubation and funding.

 The program is open for full-time applicants available from April 2019.
 Registration ends at midnight March 15th, 2019.

 As A Change Leader You Will

 - Work with farmers in a village in Andhra Pradesh, help them climb up the value chain and increase their income.

 - Coach farmers to work in aggregations by mobilizing them into producer groups.